Key Takeaway

 Safety Considerations

-Protein supplementation during tirzepatide therapy is safe and plays a critical role in treatment quality:
+Protein supplementation during tirzepatide therapy is safe and matters in treatment quality:

 - Tirzepatide drives substantial weight loss.
 Clinical trials showed average weight loss of 15 to 22 percent of body weight.
 At these levels, body composition becomes a major concern.
 Without enough protein and resistance exercise, a significant portion of weight loss can come from muscle.